So I basically suck at blogging.

 Even though I insist that eye-roll thing is completely involuntary, it still feels like I’m failing at being a supportive wife.
 (Okay, maybe it wasn’t completely involuntary… I deserve the F. Ugh.)

 We recently left our old church.
 Obviously, this wasn’t a decision that we came to easily.
 It was an answer to a prayer that I thought was going to look a lot a different… so I ignored it.

 After a sermon one Sunday, I began praying everyday (sometimes multiple times) a pretty simple, but powerful prayer.
 I wanted to be completely at the Lord’s will.
 I asked Him to take my life over and I would follow where ever that led and however that looked.

 And I was faithful to that… until I started feeling the tug to leave our church home.

-My husband, daughter and I were baptized in that church.
 We were married there and to some extent, my identity as a Christian was there.

 Even though I knew in my heart that the Lord was leading me a different way, I ignored it.
 I refused to even talk to my husband about it.
-I continued to pray the prayer, and the more I prayed the more it became obvious that we were no longer where were supposed to be.
+I continued to pray the prayer, and the more I prayed the more it became obvious that we were no longer where we were supposed to be.

 But I did nothing…even when my husband came home one day after running into someone who had recently switched to another church.
 He asked me if I ever thought about switching churches.